-Records of First Nations Peoples
+Records of First Nations peoples

-State Records NSW acknowledges both the healing and pain that can be found in State archives for First Nations peoples.
-Special consideration is given to identifying records for permanent retention that document important aspects of Indigenous language and culture.
+State Records NSW understands both the pain and healing that can be found in State archives for First Nations peoples.
+Special consideration is given to identifying records for permanent retention that document important aspects of First Nations experiences, cultures, and languages.